Religion in Sweden: Buddhism

-In 2020, there were 12,328 formal affiliated Buddhists in Sweden, comprising 0.1% of the total population.
+Buddhism is relatively well-established in Sweden with both organisations focussing on ethnic East Asians and others oriented towards converts.
+In 2021, there were 12,328 formally affiliated Buddhists in Sweden, comprising 0.12% of the total population.
+However, it is thought that the actual number of Buddhists is much higher since only members of organized faith communities are reflected in the Swedish Agency for Support to Faith Communities's statistics.
+In April 2020, the number of Buddhists was estimated in to be around 57,000 people, around 0.7% of Sweden's population.

 Hinduism

-The 2005 International Religious Freedom Report states that there are between 7,000 and 10,000 Hindus.
+The 2005 International Religious Freedom Report stated that there are between 7,000 and 10,000 Hindus in the country at that time.

+Sikhism

+Sikhism in Sweden (Swedish: Sikhismen i Sverige) is a very small religious minority, there are approximately 4,000 adherents, most of which are settled in Stockholm and Gothenburg, each of which has two gurdwaras.

 Germanic Heathenism

 Germanic Heathenry, the contemporary continuation of ancient Germanic religion, is represented by various organizations, including the Nordic Asa-Community (Nordiska Asa-samfundet), the Swedish Forn Sed Assembly (Samfundet Forn Sed Sverige) and the Community for Nordic Faith (Samfälligheten för Nordisk Sed).
 Founded in 2014, the Nordic Asa-Community has quickly grown to become the largest Heathen organization in Sweden, despite being the most recently established among the three.

+Irreligion

+According to Britannica, in 2016, 30% of the population was "none/unspecified".

+Freedom of religion

+In 2023, the country was scored 4 out of 4 for freedom of religion or belief.